numberoverzero/bloop/docs/user/models.rst

         # Modified between load and save!
         ...

-Additionally, we don't need to keep track of which attributes were loaded by the operation that generated the object.
-Because a query may not return all attributes of the object, we would erroneously expect an empty value when the operation could never populate those attributes.
+Additionally, you don't need to keep track of which attributes were loaded by the operation that generated the object.
+Because a query may not return all attributes of the object, you would erroneously expect an empty value when the operation could never populate those attributes.
 For example, say the following only loads the ``hash`` and ``range`` attributes of the model::